acstud/lab1/README.md

 ## How do I make plots?

+It is recommended to use a decent plotting tool (e.g. not Microsoft Excel or LibreOffice Calc).
+Some good plots can be made with free tools such as matplotlib in Python.
+You could also use MATLAB or Scilab.

+There is an [IPython Notebook](https://github.com/tahashmi/lab1/blob/master/report/plotting_tutorial.ipynb) with an example available here.

 Make sure you generate vectorized PDF figures and plots as much as possible, and avoid bit-mapped formats like PNG and JPG.
 This way, the quality of your figures will increase, while their storage size in Kilo Bytes will decrease.

 ## What ranges should I measure in terms of problem size / run-time?